koraytugay/koraytugay.github.io/content/literature/spring-boot-recipies.md

 Simply having an `application.properties` where you have the `jar` file will override the `application.properties` bundled within the application, for example.

 To make use of a specific profile, add `--spring.profile.active=` in command line.
+To override any arbirary propery in command line arguments, pass the desired value with `--propertyName=propertyValue`.

 ### Loading Properties from Different Configuration File
 Properties from arbitrary files can be loaded by loading them using another annotation: `@PropertySource`.
 Here is an example